|ALSEP Deployment||Ending the First Day|

 118:11:57 Mitchell: Yeah.
 It comes off if it's not too much rubbed in; if it's just laying there, it brushes off well.

 118:12:05 Shepard: Okay.
 You have a UHT still on.

-[Ed is wearing a device called a yo-yo, which contains a spring-wound cable with a clip attached to the end.
+[Ed is wearing a device called a yo-yo, which contains a spring-wound cable with a clip at the end for attachment of either tongs or a UHT.
 At 2+06 in his checklist, there is a task "tether UHT" which meant that Ed secured his UHT in the yo-yo clip.
-Once the UHT was tethered in the yo-yo, Ed, who is left-handed could then reach across with his left hand and pull the UHT out into a working position and then, when he was done with it, simply let go so that the cable would rewind and pull the UHT out of the way against his hip.
-Most of the astronauts - Armstrong, Aldrin, Bean, and Schmitt excluded - wore yo-yo's and all but one of the Apollo 15 yo-yo's worked well.]118:12:09 Mitchell: Okay.
+EVA-2 photo AS14-64-9089 (1.0 Mb), taken at Station B1, shows Ed reading the traverse map and having tongs attached to his yo-yo.
+Note that the tongs handle is facing back, suggesting that Ed, who is left-handed, would grab the tongs with his left hand and pull the tongs out into a working position and then, when he was done with it, simply let go so that the cable would rewind and pull the tongs out of the way against his hip.
+An examination of motion-picture sequences taken during training (included in the 5-disk set released by Spacecraft Films) indicate that Ed could use either hand effectively, although he did tend to favor his left hand when doing such things as holding the hammer.
+Most of the moonwalking astronauts - Armstrong, Aldrin, Bean, and Schmitt excluded - wore yo-yo's and all but one of the Apollo 15 yo-yo's worked well.
+On a final note, the following Apollo astronauts were left-handed: Schirra, Lovell, Collins, Gordon, Eisele, Mitchell, and Duke.]118:12:09 Mitchell: Okay.
 I'll take it (off).
 (Pause)

 118:12:51 Mitchell: Okay, ready?